-DANCERS: Print and circulate to your non-dancing friends.
+DANCERS: Print & circulate to non-dancing friends.

 It’s moving your feet (and body) to the beat of the music.
 Play some music with a pronounced smooth beat and keep time with it.
 (Or count -- waltz timing -- 1-2-3, 1-2-3, 2 beats per second to 3 in 2 seconds).
 Move your feet so your foot hits the floor as the beat is struck.
 Now imagine yourself with your partner moving across the floor.
 It’s magic.
 It’s fun.
 It’s healthful.